nocoderoi/bubble-documentation/docs/searchbox-pro-dropdown.md

 2. **Input Background** sets the search box background
 3. **Dropdown Background** sets the results dropdown background
 4. **Placeholder Color** changes both the placeholder text and search icon color
+5. **Dark Mode** applies a pre-configured dark theme to all elements

 ## Use Cases